 Pinus strobus Linnaeus.
-Subgenus: Strobus.
-Section: Quinquefoliae.
-Subsection: Strobus.
 Common name: Eastern White Pine.
 Phenology: Apr; Aug-Sep.
 Habitat: Moist to dry forests, bottomlands, dry, rocky ridges in humid gorges, also planted in timber plantations.
 Distribution: Widespread in ne.
 North America, south to VA, w. and (rarely) c.
 NC, nw.
 SC, n.
 GA, e.
 TN, KY, IN, n.
 IL, e.
 IA, and MN.
 In NC, a notable relict and disjunct stand of P. strobus occurs on bluffs of the Deep River in the eastern Piedmont of Chatham County; in VA P. strobus is widely but irregularly distributed in the lower Piedmont.
 Frequently planted beyond its native range.

 ID notes: From a distance, Pinus strobus is recognizable from other pine species in our region by its pale blue-green color and candelabra form (from its whorled branching).
-Close up, the 5-needled fascicles (vs. 2-4-needled) and more "hardwoody" bark (not platey) are also distinctive features.
+Close up, the 5-needled fascicle (vs. 2-4-needled) and more "hardwoody" bark (not platey) are also distinctive features.

 Origin/Endemic status: Native